 You can check out our review of the film here, and check back later for the next two parts of this interview.

-HeyUGuys recently joined several other film news sites at a round table interview with X-Men: First Class director Matthew Vaughn.
+HeyUGuys recently joined several other film news sites at a round table interview with Matthew Vaughn for X-Men: First Class.

 The interview lasted over 45 minutes, and because it was only for sites that write about film (unlike other round tables where we share with all sorts of outlets), it’s pretty much concentrated on things that should interest you.
 It certainly fascinates us.